-Hurricane Otto: Families evacuate as storm nears Nicaragua
+Hurricane Otto hits Nicaragua

 Story highlights

-- Hurricane Otto is expected to make landfall on Thursday
+- Hurricane Otto makes landfall near San Juan de Nicaragua

-Bluefields, Nicaragua (CNN)Families evacuated homes in coastal Nicaragua Thursday as Hurricane Otto neared.
+- It's the furthest south a hurricane has ever hit in Central America

+Bluefields, Nicaragua (CNN)Hurricane Otto made landfall in Nicaragua on Thursday, threatening to bring flash floods and landslides to the Central American country.
-The Category 2 storm was packing maximum sustained winds of 110 mph as it churned west Thursday morning, threatening to bring torrential downpours and flash floods to Nicaragua and neighboring Costa Rica.
-The storm has already killed at least three people in Panama.

-And it could get stronger before it makes landfall, the National Hurricane Center warned.
+The Category 2 storm was packing maximum sustained winds of 110 mph and moving west at 9 mph as it hit the southern coast near the town of San Juan de Nicaragua, the National Hurricane Center said.

-As of 10 a.m ET, the storm was about 75 miles (120 km) south-southeast of Bluefields, Nicaragua.
-Some residents in the coastal city evacuated from their homes Thursday morning, carrying pets and bags full of belongings as they made their way to a shelter, state media reported.
+The dangerous storm has already killed at least three people in Panama.

+In Bluefields, Nicaragua, families evacuated homes along the coast as the storm neared.

-"The worry is that it will be very dangerous for everybody.
-Of course it scares us, because we are human beings, and you can't play with nature," Bluefields resident Juliana Rojas told CNN en Español as the storm neared.
+"It scares us, because we are human beings, and you can't play with nature," Bluefields resident Juliana Rojas told CNN en Español.

 Bernardo Reina said he'd been stocking up on supplies and would be hunkering down when the storm hit.